ONLINE NEGOTIATION SKILLS FOR NONPROFITS & INTERNATIONAL ORGANISATIONS

-The training zooms in on managing substance, relationships and process aspects of negotiation simultaneously.
-This program is designed for professionals working for nonprofits and international organisations operating on a global scale.
-The small group size and individual intake ensure the training is tailor-made to the everyday practical needs of participants.
+The programme is designed for professionals working for nonprofits and international organisations operating on a global scale.
+The small group size (max 8) ensures a high degree of interaction and individual trainer to participant feedback.
+This training is the online equivalent of our intensive 2-day programme (held in Caux this year).

 What is the impact?

-Participants are able to prepare themselves for important negotiations and advise or coach colleagues on key aspects of preparation.
+Participants and are able to prepare themselves for important (online) negotiations and advise or coach colleagues on key aspects of preparation.

 Participants are able to respond to difficult people or context with more negotiation agility, allowing them to have more control over process, relationships and substance.